cynthiaNiaz/cynthiaNiaz/README.md

 - 👋 Hi, my name is Cynthia.
 I'm a physics student at Carleton College.
-I like to run in my free time.

 <!---
 cynthiaNiaz/cynthiaNiaz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.